Portable SSD vs Internal SSD

 3. Once they are connected and their contents popup on the desktop (just close those windows and ignore them), use the SD Card Copier app (under accessories) to copy everything from one SSD to the other.
 (I have two different models of SSD’s (a Samsung T3 and a Samsung T7 - so it is easy to tell which is which when selecting the to and from in the SD Card Copier app)

-4. Once the copy process is completed, shut shut down the RPI form the logout menu.
+4. Once the copy process is completed, shut down the RPI from the logout menu.

 5. Only once it is shut down, disconnect the power cord.

-6. Pull out the backup SSD USB, remove the MicroSD Card, and plug the power back in
+6. Pull out the backup SSD USB, remove the MicroSD Card, (leave the SSD you run the system from attached) and plug the power back in

 7. When the RPI has booted up, I use this command - it may take a little but you will be up and running perfectly in no time.
 (You can also do this with your backup to test it, but then don’t forget step 1 again when shuttong down your test):